lyleLH/haoliu.me/README.md

 - 📊 Monitoring site with [Umami](https://umami.is/) website analytics.
 - 🎉 Adopting **Typescript**, committing with [Conventional Commits](https://www.conventionalcommits.org/).

-## DEMO

-You can see what the blog looks like here: <https://mengke.me>

 ## How to deploy a similar blog?

 ### 1. Installation